matthodan/jekyll-asset-pipeline/README.md

 ## Configuration

-Jekyll Asset Pipeline provides the following configuration options that can be controlled by adding the following to the end of your project's "\_config.yml" file.
+JAPR provides the following configuration options that can be controlled by adding the following to the end of your project's "\_config.yml" file.

 ``` yaml
 asset_pipeline: